ionescuaandrei/Voyagi/README.md

-# 📱 Travel Planning App – Project Overview
+# 📱 Voyagi – Project Overview

 This application leverages AI (Gemini API) to optimize travelers’ experiences by providing intelligent recommendations for flights, accommodations, and detailed travel itineraries.